Pabloo22/captcha_competition/README.md

 ## Project structure
-The project structure of the project is based on the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) template.
+The project structure is based on the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) template.

 Main details of the project structure:
 - Notebooks are used for exploratory data analysis, prototyping, visualizations, and debugging.
-- The `captcha_competition` directory contains the source code of the project, and some scripts to run the training and evaluation of the models.
+- The `captcha_competition` directory contains the source code, and some scripts to run the training and evaluation of the models.
 - The `data` directory contains the raw and processed data.
 - The `models` directory contains the trained models.
 - Hyperparameters and configurations are stored in the `config` directory as `.yaml` files.